YoshihitoTanabe/vbatools/README.md

 # vbatools
-VBA tools I have made and used for specific business purpose.
+VBA tools I have made and used for specific business purposes.